When Good Friday comes, we are always confronted with the question, “How can the death of the one, Jesus Christ be redemption for all?”

 That’s one question I published on my From Worry to Glory blog many years ago.

-Following the simplicity and humility of God in Jesus Christ, I’m looking for simple practical answers.
+Following the simplicity and humility of God in Jesus Christ, I’m looking for simple, practical answers.

 Here are seven short Good Friday reflections on how the death of Jesus Christ is redemption for us all that my friends shared.

+God is Holy, and hence everything he created is good.
+Anything that is not good cannot exist in His creation.
 Our sins separate us from God.
-God is Holy and hence everything he created is good.
-Anything that is not good cannot exist in His creation.

 2. The relevance of the crucifixion by Jones

-3. A blessed resurrection by Felix
+3. A Blessed Resurrection by Felix

 4. The relevance of the crucifixion of Jesus by Melvin

 It is in these realities that resurrection gives us meaning and hope.
-In the crucifixion of Jesus, we see that suffering has still a purpose and meaning.
+In the crucifixion of Jesus, we see that suffering still has a purpose and meaning.

-5. Once is enough by Robert
+5. Once Is Enough by Robert

 Only once did my wife and I need to stand up and commit our lives to each other.